mattlag/lab-color-system-maker/README.md

-# Lab Gradient Maker
+# Lab Color System Maker

-Given a single (RGB) color, how it's lightness is calculated varies greatly depending on what color space you are using.

-The goal of this tool is to help make a gradient with a given hue and saturation, a certain number of steps, and the ability to fiddle with the lightness of each step until it looks right, or matches another calculated lightness value.
+This tool helps you define a color system, comprised of multiple color gradients with a base hue and saturation.
+Each color gradient has the same number of steps.
+The core ability is to be able to fiddle with the lightness of each step until it looks right, or matches another calculated lightness value.

+How lightness is calculated for a given RGB color varies greatly depending on what color space you are using.
+In addition to controls for adjusting a RGB color (using HSL values), the tool also shows you the lightness of that color from the sRGB and LAB color spaces.

+Clicking anywhere on the gradient row will toggle the controls for each gradient and gradient step.
+If you hold down the `Shift` key while adjusting the color, the number will be adjusted by 10 instead of 1.

-Once the gradient looks good, the gradient is converted to CSS Variables and a JSON object, for easy copy/pasting into a web project.
+Once the gradients looks good, they are converted to CSS Variables and a JSON object, for easy copy/pasting into a web project.

 ## Color spaces